 It has five themes:

-The newsletter also included a call for collaborations.
-As the CIC aims to bring together cross-disciplinary teams to tackle new problems we want to hear about your ideas for collaborators with other fields.
+The CIC aims to bring together cross-disciplinary teams to tackle new problems we want to hear about your ideas for collaborators with other fields.
 We have many ways to find the right researcher(s) to work with you including the newsletter, so please email the CIC if you need our help.

-To foster collaborations and interdisciplinary research the CIC holds regular research morning tea (RMT) where researchers from across the faculties can mingle and discuss their research.
+To foster collaborations and interdisciplinary research the CIC holds regular research networking tea (RNT) where researchers from across the faculties can mingle and discuss their research.
+Free refreshments provided.

 CIC Research Seminar Series